Block Paving Driveway Guide

 Red brick block paving

 The bricks for block paving driveways tend to be made from clay or concrete.
-A major benefit of choosing a brick block paving pattern for your driveway is that if one of the bricks becomes loose or damaged, it's can easily be replaced without having much, if any, effect on the rest of the driveway.
+A major benefit of choosing a brick block paving pattern for your driveway is that if one of the bricks becomes loose or damaged, it can easily be replaced without affecting the rest of the driveway.

 When installing a block paving driveway, you have the option of choosing several different patterns and styles, so you can easily create the perfect driveway to suit your taste and match the aesthetic of the rest of your home.